amrwc/gg-bot/docs/design-decisions.md

 the packaged application via the host machine instead of directly between containers as `docker cp` doesn't support such action.

+## Removing Docker Compose support

+Due to the change from multi-stage build to separate Dockerfiles, it's not possible to copy the JAR file between containers within Docker Compose context.

 ## Keeping Discord API key inside the database

 Initially, the application read a config file from the classpath.
 Since the